Belize Fast Facts

-History: Belize was the site of several Mayan city states until their decline at the end of the first millennium A.D.
+History: Belize was the site of several Maya city states until their decline at the end of the first millennium A.D.
 The British and Spanish disputed the region in the 17th and 18th centuries; it formally became the colony of British Honduras in 1854.
 Territorial disputes between the UK and Guatemala delayed the independence of Belize until 1981.
 Guatemala refused to recognize the new nation until 1992 and the two countries are involved in an ongoing border dispute.
 Guatemala and Belize plan to hold a simultaneous referendum to determine if this dispute will go before the International Court of Justice at The Hague, though they have not yet set a date.

 Learning from its colonial past, the government of Belize has sought to preserve the country’s natural beauty and resources while encouraging tourism and the immigration of new residents with the means to support themselves.
 Tourism has become the mainstay of the economy.

 Location: Central America, bordering the Caribbean Sea, between Guatemala and Mexico.

 Area: 8,867 square miles (22,966 square kilometers).Slightly smaller than Massachusetts.

 Geography: Flat, swampy coastal plain; low mountains in south.

 Climate: Tropical; very hot and humid; rainy season (May to November); dry season (February to May).

 Chief of State: Queen Elizabeth II (since 6 February 1952); represented by Governor General Sir Colville Young, Sr. (since 17 November 1993)